 - Taking individual reports of bald eagle sightings, nests and communal roosts.
 The public can now report this information on a website where WDFW, and other agencies and researchers can access this data when needed.

-Private project proponents are also advised to consult – and follow – the federal guidelines any time they plan to take an action that could harm a bald eagle.
-The guidelines not only describe precautionary actions recommended by USFWS to avoid harming eagles, but also clarify when a federal permit is required.
+Private project proponents are also advised to consult – and follow – the federal guidelines any time they plan to take an action that could disturb a bald eagle.
+The guidelines not only describe precautionary actions recommended by USFWS to avoid disturbing eagles, but also clarify when a federal permit is required.

-Project proponents should also be aware that county or city land use regulations may require them to certify to the local planning department that they are in compliance with federal requirements.
+Project proponents should also be aware that county or city land use regulations may require them to confirm to the local planning department that they are in compliance with federal requirements.